-The main areas that people sought support from CHECT in 2022/23 included:
+The main areas that people sought support from CHECT in 2023/24 included:

-- Practical and emotional support. - Direct financial support and assistance with welfare applications. - Detailed information about Rb including genetics, screening, fertility, and late effects of Rb. - Signposting to other specialist organisations. - Work and employment support. - Housing support.
+- Practical and emotional support. - Direct financial support and assistance with welfare applications. - Detailed information about Rb including genetics, screening, fertility, and late effects of Rb. - Signposting to other specialist organisations. - · Work and employment support. - Housing support

-There was an increased number of families with housing concerns and homelessness, including a rise in the numbers of those coming from abroad to seek treatment for their child.
-This often requires enhanced practical, financial, emotional, and social support.
+There is an increasing number of families with housing concerns and homelessness, including a rise in the numbers of those coming from abroad to seek treatment for their child.
+This often requires enhanced levels of support.

-We also continue to receive around 15% of our enquiries from non-members.
-These mainly consist of international patients requesting advice as well as UK based parents who have symptom concerns in their child.
+We also continue to receive a small number of enquiries from non-members.
+These mainly consist of international patients requesting advice as well as UK based parents, guardians or carers who have symptom concerns in their child.